cp2423/cod_bootstrap/README.md

 https://pyimagesearch.com/2024/06/10/automatic-license-plate-reader-using-ocr-in-python/ - new article about a new OCR technique I have not seen before.
 TODO try this out?

-https://pyimagesearch.com/2021/04/28/opencv-morphological-operations/ - various tecnhiques for enhancing text
+https://pyimagesearch.com/2021/04/28/opencv-morphological-operations/ - various techiques for enhancing text

 https://medium.com/@relaxandplanttrees/upscale-cropand-add-text-to-images-with-python-04f37638b968 - upscaling with torchvision